b-harvest/iris-coinswap-review/README.md

 ### 1. Objective of this review

-- to explain design consideration necessity for Hub liquidity module to AiB
+- To explain design consideration necessity for Hub liquidity module to AiB
-- to introduce brief review of IRIS-coinswap repository
+- To introduce brief review of IRIS-coinswap repository

 <br/><br/>